Paat: History

 In the sixteenth century, the Mughal Emperor Humayun fled to Sindh after his defeat by Sher Shah Suri.
-He met and fell in love with Hamida Banu Begum, daughter of Shaikh Ali Akbar Jami, a Persian Shia and a friend and preceptor to Mirza Hindal, the youngest son of first Mughal Emperor and Humayun's father Babur, and married her at Paat in 1541.
+He met and fell in love with Hamida Banu Begum, daughter of Shaikh Ali Akbar Jami, a Persian Shia and a friend and preceptor to Hindal Mirza, the youngest son of first Mughal Emperor and Humayun's father Babur, and married her at Paat in 1541.
 She gave birth to Akbar, who went on to become the next Emperor.
 Later, about 1545, the wedding of Humayun's brother Kamran, who married the daughter of emperor of Sindh, Shah Arghun, was held in Paat.

 Pat is the Pātar (the variant spelling Bātar is also encountered) listed in the Ain-i-Akbari as a mahal in the sarkar of Sehwan.
 With an assessed revenue of 2,020,884 dams for the imperial treasury, Patar was the single most productive mahal in the sarkar and presumably covered a large and fertile territory.

 Later, Pat became part of the pargana of Kakar.

 Hyder Kaloach well known as Hyder Harvi came during Arghun period from Hirat to Sindh and settled in Pat.
 His collection of poetry is Qasaid Hyder Kaloach if popular.

 In 1915, the reformist educationalist Kazi Ahmadi established, with the help of the British government, a co-educational Model School in Paat, which now bears his name.
 Education of girls in Sindh was a bold step in those days, and met with a lot of opposition.
 The school has since been completely rebuilt by the government of Sindh, who have managed it since Pakistan's independence.

 The 1951 census recorded the village of Pat as having an estimated population of about 3,500, in about 590 houses.
 It had a primary school, a middle school, and a Sanitary Committee at that point.

 In August 2016, the local religious leader Makhdoom Iftikharul Haq was shot and killed by a group of seven armed men on motorcycles in the Shahi Bazaar area while on his way to the Fazl-i-Ilahi shrine, which he was the custodian of.
 After the Makhdoom's death, the entire town of Pat was virtually shut down as thousands of mourners flocked to the Dadu Civil Hospital.

 Current status

-Most of the original residents belonging to the sayed, Ansari, Junejo, Memon, Siddiqui, Kazi, Bhatti, Soomro, Mangi, Palh and Channa families have settled in Karachi, and those remaining in Paat suffer under poor economic conditions and low living standards.
+Most of the original residents belonging to the Sayed, Ansari, Junejo, Memon, Siddiqui, Kazi, Bhatti, Soomro, Mangi, Palh and Channa families have settled in Karachi, and those remaining in Paat suffer under poor economic conditions and low living standards.